mayconfmelo/min-manual/docs/manual.typ

 inspiration from the Linux manpages, as they look in terminal emulators until today, and adapts it to the contemporary formatting possibilities.

-This package is designed to universally document any type of program, or code including Typst packages and templates --- this very manual was written using this same package, so reading it you may see how it looks and reading its source you may see how it is written.
+This package is designed to universally document any type of program or code, including Typst packages and templates --- this very manual was written using this package, so reading it you may see how it looks and reading its source you may see how it is written.

 This manual will be updated only when new versions break or modify something;